The Mole (Australian TV series) season 1: Episode 8

 Bike the Mountain: The players met at the foot of Mount Wellington and were told to, in relay, cycle to the summit.
-The mountain is 1270 meters in elevation, and the road leading to its summit is 27 kilometres long.
+The mountain is 1270 metres in elevation, and the road leading to its summit is 27 kilometres long.
 They had three hours to get there, to win $10,000.
 It would take a professional an hour and three-quarters.
 They were able to trade off as often as they cared.
 Incredibly, the players encountered snow and ice on the road as they neared the summit though the episode took place in the middle of summer.
 They made it to the summit with 20 minutes to spare.

 Treasure Hunt: Each player received keys to a vehicle, with instructions for the penultimate challenge inside them.
 Each player was led by those instructions to a list of treasures, objects from around the city of Hobart that they needed to find, within two hours.
 There were six items on the list, and to win $10,000, they needed to retrieve at least four of them.
 The only catch was that they had no way of contacting one another, so they had no way of knowing who had already retrieved what, and ran the risk of each of them pursuing the same treasure (each one would only count once).
 The six treasures were: